 Definition

+Understanding RFO meaning starts with recognizing its purpose in the procurement lifecycle.
 A request for offer (RFO) is a procurement document where buyers invite vendors to submit their best commercial terms, pricing structures, and general solution capabilities without requiring extensive technical specifications or detailed project plans.
 Think of it as a middle ground between an RFP's comprehensive requirements and an RFQ's narrow price focus.

 Organizations typically issue RFOs during early-stage vendor evaluation when they want to understand market options and pricing ranges before committing to a full procurement process.
 The RFO helps buyers determine budget feasibility and narrow their vendor shortlist without investing in the lengthy RFP process upfront.